 3. Riverside Pressing Plants

-Riverside would appear to have followed the majors in using pressing plants located closer to markets in order to cut distribution costs and exploit competitive conditions between pressing plants..
-The significance is that the pressing plants appear to have created their own masters locally (run-out etchings and groove width settings differ between issues), with a result that they sound different, though that difference would be unlikely something anyone was aware of at the time.
+Riverside would appear to have followed the majors in using pressing plants located closer to markets in order to cut distribution costs.
+Pressing plants appear to have mastered locally from copy tape (run-out etchings and groove width settings differ between issues), with a result that theoretically they may sound different, though that difference would be unlikely something anyone was aware of at the time.

 Example: two copies of RLP 226, one pressed by Research Craft L.A. on the west coast, the other by Abbey Manufacturing N.J. for the east coast.
-The labels are both 92mm small, the record is the same, yet the groove cutting and trail-off area are completely different sizes, indicating different mastering lathes with local cutting settings.
+The labels are both 92mm small, the recording is the same, yet the groove cutting and trail-off area are completely different sizes, indicating mastering with different local lathe cutting settings.

 Commencing in 1959, as rival labels also began experimenting with stereo, Riverside began to issue stereo editions, starting by reissuing earlier recordings from the RLP 12-200 series, the first being RLP 242 Monk’s Music issued in stereo as S 1102.